mwbouwkamp-mendix/pomo-creation/README.md

 For this, the project leverages the Mendix SDK.

+About the project name: pomo stands for plain old mendix object.

 ## Getting started
 Please visit [Mendix Platform SDK](https://docs.mendix.com/apidocs-mxsdk/mxsdk/) for more information on the Mendix SDK in general and on how to get started with working with the sdk in particular.